ObolNetwork/obol-docs/versioned_docs/version-v1.1.2/int/key-concepts.md

 ![A Distributed Validator Node](/img/DVNode.png)

-A distributed validator node is the set of clients an operator needs to configure and run to fulfil the duties of a Distributed Validator Operator.
+A distributed validator node is the set of clients an operator needs to configure and run to fulfill the duties of a Distributed Validator Operator.
 An operator may also run redundant execution and consensus clients, an execution payload relayer like [mev-boost](https://github.com/flashbots/mev-boost), or other monitoring or telemetry services on the same hardware to ensure optimal performance.

 In the above example, the stack includes Geth, Lighthouse, Charon and Teku.